AnthonyWGit/PHP/README.txt

-Creating fold to put PHP Exercices in it.
+Creating folder to put PHP Exercices in it.